Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/98-Changelog.md

 * Updated to Eclipse Photon (4.8).
 * Added generic connection creation tool.
 Read more about that [here](32-DiagramEditor.md#palette-standard-tools).
+* Ensure all diagram layers are correctly displayed for newly added entities (#1199).

 ### DSL / Modelling language changes